open/close all folders

 - The first boss in Demon's Crest.

 - The Dragon Zombie class in the Disgaea series starting with the second game.
 They take halved damage from physical attacks, and boast very high defense and attack stats, but do poorly against magical attacks, especially wind (Though that problem can be remedied for one on your side).
 Their Darkness Breath is also generally one of the strongest area attacks in the game.
+They're rather dim compared to normal dragons, but this doesn't come up much.

 - There are several types of Dracolich in Dragon Cave, like the Vampire Dragon and Undead Dragon species.

-- Stallord in The Legend Of Zelda Twilight Princess is a ginormous dragon skeleton (later just skull) reanimated by Zant.
+- Stallord in The Legend of Zelda: Twilight Princess is a ginormous dragon skeleton (later just skull) reanimated by Zant.

 - Volvagia in Ocarina of Time is stated to have been killed by an ancient Goron warrior and later revived by Ganondorf.
 He seems to have gotten all his flesh back, though, so it's not really apparent just from looking at him that he's undead.
 A fan theory is that Stallord used to be Volvagia, this time revived but not getting his flesh back.